1. Start With a Purpose, Not a To-Do List

 9. Build in Breaks and Buffer Time

-10. Reflect and Adjust Weekly
+10. Reflect and Adjust Periodically

 Final Thoughts: Time Is How You Live Your Life